Knowledge hub

 How can I edit my mask in 3D?

-The tool 'Edit masks' allows you to edit your mask directly in the 3D view.
+The 'Edit masks' tool allows you to edit your mask directly in the 3D view.
 To do so, you need to have 'Toggle mask 3D preview' turned on.
-This generates a 3D preview of your segmentation mask that you can work on (fourth button from the top next to the 3D viewport).
+This generates a 3D preview of your segmentation mask that you can work on (second button in the 3D section of the quick access panel next to the Viewport).

-Which languages are supported by the Scripting module in Mimics?
+Which languages are supported by the Scripting module in Mimics Core and 3-matic?

 The Scripting module makes use of Python.

-Where can I find out more about Scripting in Mimics?
+Where can I find out more about Scripting in Mimics Core and 3-matic?

 You can read more about Scripting in Mimics on the scripting forum.